khulnasoft-lab/design.khulnasoft.com/contents/components/tabs.md

 ### When not to use

+- Do not use tabs if you need to present a filtered view of content.
+Generate [new filters](/components/filter) instead.
 - If content from multiple tabs should be viewed at the same time, consider using an [accordion](/components/accordion) instead.
 - If content is part of a flow, consider using the [path](/components/path) component instead.
 - Avoid confusing tabs with navigation.
 Tabs help users remain in the same context; use [navigation](/regions/navigation) for changing context.